 How would one know unless one experiences it?
 You need to be of strong mind and not have FOMO to know exactly what you’re looking for on your travels, how much is responsible tourism important to you and if you’re alright skipping the touristy bits.

-So I thought of putting together this guide with tricks like these to help you decide what to do in Oia, what to avoid and what to pick.
-Hope it helps you get the most of this beautiful village in Santorini, Greece!
+So I thought of putting together this guide with tricks like these to help you decide what to do in Oia, what to avoid, and how to genuinely enjoy the most popular village in Santorini, Greece!

 A couple standing above a dome and kissing next to a church, things to do in Oia Santorini